JorgWoehl/fixfocus/README.md

 delete(ff);
 ```

-This applies to `uigetfile`, `uitputfile`, `uigetdir`, `uiopen`, and `uisave` calls.
+This works with `uigetfile`, `uitputfile`, `uigetdir`, `uiopen`, and `uisave` calls.

 ## How It Works

-Internally, `fixfocus` creates a temporary dummy `figure`, which takes the focus away from the app window or `uifigure` window containing the callback.
+Internally, `fixfocus` creates a temporary dummy `figure` that takes the focus away from the app/`uifigure` window.
 This allows the selection dialog box to move into focus when called.

-To be as unobtrusive as possible, the dummy `figure` consists of just the title bar (zero height), perfectly superimposed on top of the title bar of the calling app or `uifigure` window:
+To be as unobtrusive as possible, the dummy `figure` consists of just the title bar (zero height), perfectly superimposed on top of the title bar of the app/`uifigure` window:

 ![fixfocus figure](./assets/figure2.png)

-This title bar only appears for a fraction of a second.
+This "title bar `figure`" only appears briefly.

-As an option, a short message text (such as "Just a second...") can be passed as an argument to `fixfocus`, which is then displayed in the title bar instead of the app or `uifigure` title.
+As an option, `fixfocus` can be called with a text argument (such as `'Just a second...'`).
+This text is then displayed in the title bar instead of the app/`uifigure` title, which is the default.

 > [!NOTE]
 > Other potential workarounds, such as moving the dummy figure off the screen, making it invisible from the start, shrinking it to zero width and height, etc., are unfortunately not working as expected.
 Also, there is currently no official workaround from The MathWorks regarding these bugs.

+> [!IMPORTANT]
+> Unlike `uifigure` windows, `figure` windows do not adjust to dark mode.
+Therefore, the temporary dummy `figure` is much more noticeable in dark mode.
+(The title bar color of a `figure` cannot be set in MATLAB.)

 ## Acknowledgments